wing5wong/artisan-whs-static/source/_events/2021-07-25_arts-cultural-awards.md

 ---
 Awards Time !!!

-Our rescheduled Arts/Cultural Awards will be held in our School Hall on Tuesday, 2 November at 7pm.
-Drinks and Nibbles 6-7pm.
+Our rescheduled Arts/Cultural Awards will be held in our School Hall on Tuesday, 2 November at 6pm.

 There is nothing better than celebrating the success of our students and we love to do that in style.